dueclic/emailchef-add-on-for-pmp/.wordpress-org/readme/README.md

 After entering your credentials user, continue with the setup by assigning User or Member Lists and reviewing the additional settings.

-For full documentation on all settings, please visit the [Emailchef Integration Add On documentation page at Paid Memberships Pro]().

-Several action and filter hooks are available for developers that need to customize specific aspects of the integration.
-[Please explore the plugin's action and filter hooks here]().

 ## Frequently Asked Questions

 ### I need help installing, configuring, or customizing the plugin.